 Close to Prague, a unique laser center is being developed to open up completely new research possibilities for physicists, medical scientists and materials scientists.

-Helmut König has been working at Audi AG in Ingolstadt for an incredible 50 years.
-At the end of the year, the master of efficiency and lord of machines is retiring.
+Helmut König worked at Audi AG in Ingolstadt for an incredible 50 years.
+Here the master of efficiency and lord of machines talks about the past and the future of automation.

 The laser is a ray of light guiding us into an even more intelligent future.
 Without light, the booming electronics industry would stagnate.